Gifts, benefits and hospitality policy

 5.1 Managing gifts, benefits and hospitality offers.

-5.1.1 Employees and other workplace participants must not, for themselves or others, seek or solicit gifts, benefits and hospitality.
-Employees and other workplace participants must refuse all offers of gifts, benefits and hospitality that:
+5.1.1 As required by the Minimum Accountabilities, employees and Other Workplace Participants must not, for themselves or others, seek or solicit gifts, benefits and hospitality.
+Further they must refuse all offers of gifts, benefits and hospitality that:

-- are money, items used in a similar way to money, or items easily converted to money,
+- are money, items used in a similar way to money, or items easily converted to money;

-- give rise to an actual, potential or perceived conflict of interest,
+- give rise to an actual, potential or perceived conflict of interest;

-- may adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute, or
+- may adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute; or

-- are non-token offers without a legitimate business benefit
+- are non-token offers without a legitimate business benefit.

 5.1.2 Employees and other workplace participants must declare all non-token offers (valued at $50 or more) of gifts, benefits and hospitality (whether accepted or declined and seek written approval from their People Leader or organisational delegate to accept any non-token offer.
-All declarations will be recorded in WorkSafe’s Gifts, Benefits and Hospitality register.
+All declarations will be recorded in WorkSafe's gifts, benefits and hospitality register.

 5.2 High risk functions and activities